 2. Can my adopted children (formerly in foster care) attend?
 No. At this time our program is geared specifically for children currently in foster care.
 We are so happy you have given your former foster children a forever home!
-(Please note there are other camps in Alabama that offer sessions for biological and adopted children to attend camp with their foster siblings.)
+(Please note there are other camps in Alabama and other states that offer sessions for biological and adopted children to attend camp with their foster siblings.)

 3. Is transportation provided?
 No. Transportation is not provided.
 You will need to make arrangements on your own.
 We are located 2-hours from Birmingham, Atlanta, and Huntsville; and only 1-hour from Chattanooga.

 4. Packing List (Link at the bottom of this page)

 Check-In on Sunday between 3:30-4:30 pm.
 (If you arrive early, please understand that the staff will be in a meeting and unavailable to assist you until 3:30 pm.
 Feel free to walk around.)